 You’ll also want your new replacement windows to have low emissivity (Low-E) coating.
 Low-E coating is a microscopically-thin coating that increases the window’s ability to reduce the amount of heat transferred.
 Low-E coating also lets in the maximum amount of natural light, while dramatically reducing the transmission of ultraviolet light (UV rays), which can fade furniture, drapes and curtains, and wood and carpet.

 A third feature you’ll want in your new replacement windows to ensure energy efficiency is durable weather seals.
 They should make the window airtight when it’s closed and locked so that there are no gaps where air loss can occur.

 Make sure that the replacement windows you choose have Energy Star ratings.
 This means they are approved for energy efficiency and you can count on seeing energy savings with them.

 And, since you’re getting replacement windows, be sure to look at the different styles available.
 Double-hung windows are a common windows replacement choice for homes with single hung windows.
 Single hung windows allow only the bottom sash (half) of the window to move up and down, while double-hung windows allow both sashes to move up and down.
 This feature on double hung windows gives you more options for maximizing ventilation throughout your home, and it is a great safety feature for second-floor windows because when the top sash is opened, small children and pets are safe from accidentally falling out of the windows.

 For more information on how Los Gatos, CA replacement windows can lower energy costs, you can talk with our expert team at California Custom Creations.
-You can see us at 1406 Melwood Drive, San Jose, CA 95118, or you can call us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can call us at (408) 316-6293 to make an appointment for a free in-home consultation.